robotice-devices/relay-device/README.md

 # Relay module

 Controls relay module with GPIO pins

 ## Example usage

+### BeagleBone - turn on relay at GPIO P8_10

+    python driver.py -a armv7l -p P8_10 -m on

-### BeagleBone - turn on relay at GPIO #44
+### BeagleBone - turn on reverse-logic relay at GPIO P8_10

-    python driver.py -a armv7l -p 44 -m on
+    python driver.py -a armv7l -p P8_10 -m on -r on

 ### Raspberry Pi - turn off relay at GPIO #4 on board